VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 }
 ```

+The system now also uses a cache to hold seat type descriptions in the **PricedOrderViewModelGenerator** class.

 ## Other optimizing and hardening changes

 This section outlines some of the additional ways that the team optimized the performance of the application and improved its resilience: